CD player: Small portable players

 A portable CD player is a portable audio player used to play compact discs.
 Portable CD players are powered by batteries and they have a 1/8" headphone jack into which the user plugs a pair of headphones.
 The first portable CD player released was the D-50 by Sony.
 The D-50 was made available on the market in 1984, and adopted for Sony's entire portable CD player line.

 In 1998, portable MP3 players began to compete with portable CD players.
 After Apple Computer entered the music player market with its iPod line, within ten years it became the dominant seller of portable digital audio players, "...while former giant Sony (maker of the [portable] Walkman and [CD] Discman [was] struggling."
 This market shift was initiated when the first portable digital audio player, the Rio digital music player, was introduced.
 The 64 MB Rio MP3 player enabled users to store about 20 songs.
 One of the benefits of the Rio over portable CD players was that since the Rio had no moving parts, it offered skip-free playback.
 Since 1998, the price of portable digital audio players has dropped and the storage capacity has increased significantly.
 In the 2000s, users can "carry [their] entire music collection in a [digital audio] player the size of a cigarette package."
 The 4 GB iPod, for example, holds over 1,000 songs.
+By the early 2010s, MP3 players began to decline in popularity, in favour of downloading music on platforms such as iTunes, and later streaming music on platforms such as Spotify, Apple Music, and YouTube Music.